E. C. Stoner (physicist): Biography

 Stoner was born in Esher, Surrey, the son of cricketer Arthur Hallett Stoner.
-He won a scholarship to Bolton School (1911–1918) and then attended University of Cambridge in 1918, graduating in 1921.
+He won a scholarship to Bolton School (1911–1918) and then attended Emmanuel College, Cambridge, graduating with a degree in natural sciences in 1921.
 After graduation, he worked at the Cavendish Laboratory on the absorption of X-rays by matter and electron energy levels; his 1924 paper on this subject prefigured the Pauli exclusion principle.
 Stoner was appointed a Lecturer in the Department of Physics at the University of Leeds in 1932, becoming Professor of Theoretical Physics in 1939.
 Starting in 1938, he developed the collective electron theory of ferromagnetism.
+During WWII he collaborated with his student E. P. Wohlfarth and P. Rhodes on the development of high-coercivity magnetic materials for newly-developed magnetrons and managed the university department while the official head was seconded to government service away from the Leeds.
 From 1951 to 1963, he held the Cavendish Chair of Physics.
 He retired in 1963.

 He did some early work in astrophysics and independently computed the (Chandrasekhar) limit for the mass of a white dwarf one year before Subrahmanyan Chandrasekhar in 1931.
 Stoner calculation was based on earlier work from Wilhelm Anderson on the Fermi gas and on earlier observations of Ralph H. Fowler on white dwarfs.
 Stoner also derived a pressure–density equation of state for the stars in 1932.
 These equations were also previously published by the Soviet physicist Yakov Frenkel in 1928.
-However Frenkel's work was ignored by the astronomical community.
+However, Frenkel's work was ignored by the astronomical community.

 Stoner had been diagnosed with diabetes in 1919.
 He controlled it with diet until 1927, when insulin treatment became available.